otownsend455/OldPersonalWebsite/README.md

 Alternatively, you can view the screenshot files uploaded to have a glance of certain pages on the website.
 These are contained in the file website_screenshots.
 View homepage.pdf to see the homepage screen, SDZ_postcard.pdf to learn about my favourite design project, and design_process.pdf to understand my design proccess.

-Credit must be given to https://www.kunkalabs.com/mixitup/ and https://codepen.io/morganfeeney/pen/qtkKy to help me when constructing several of my animations.
+Credit must be given to https://www.kunkalabs.com/mixitup/ and https://codepen.io/morganfeeney/pen/qtkKy for help with constructing my animations.

 Enjoy!